zaphosting/docs/docs/beammp-mods.md

 ---
 id: beammp-mods
 title: "BeamMP: Install Mods"
-description: Information on how to install mods on your BeamMP server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Information on how to install mods on your BeamMP server from ZAP-Hosting"
 sidebar_label: Install Mods
 services:
   - gameserver-bob-beammp